viters/docs/reference/nested-data.md

 }
 ```

-### More on M2A
+### View Nested M2A Items

-M2A fields work like "regular" M2M fields, with the exception that the related field can pull in the fields from any of
-the related collections.
-This means the final object of nested items is one level deeper: _the first is for the
+On a [many-to-any](/configuration/data-model/relationships.md#many-to-any-m2a) field, the nested relational data is two
-collection, and the second is for the items from the collection._
+levels deep: _the first is for the collection, and the second is for the items from the collection._

-For example, the data under an M2A field will look like this:
+For example, the first level will contain collection-level information.

 ```json
 {